fiber-miniapp/fiber-miniapp.github.io/_posts/2014-10-08-modylas-mini-1.0-released.md

 ---

 MODYLAS-MINI is a miniapp based on a general-purpose molecular dynamics simulation program [MODYLAS](http://www.modylas.org/).
-Currently, MODYLAS-MINI is not a open source software.
+Currently, MODYLAS-MINI is not an open source software.
 To obtain the source code, [visit the download site](http://hpci-aplfs.aics.riken.jp/fiber/modylas-mini.html) and check the license agreement.